Back to home

 If you manage a WordPress blog, you know that creating unique featured images for each post can be time-consuming, especially for shorter posts.
-Wouldn’t it be great if you could standardize your featured images based on each post’s category?
+Wouldn’t it be great if you could standardise your featured images based on each post’s category?
 That’s precisely what we’ll cover in this tutorial – automatically setting a default featured image for a post based on its category, using a simple snippet of PHP code.
 This way, you can not only maintain consistency across your posts but also save significant time and effort.

 First, let’s dive into where this code needs to be placed.
 We’re going to use the functions.php file within your child theme to insert our PHP function.
 The role of a child theme is to let you modify your site’s functionality without changing your original theme files.